pdxjohnny/mynodeflix/README.md

 # mynodeflix

-mynodeflix allows you to upload and then stream your personal media library.
+mynodeflix allows you to upload and stream your personal media library.